 Ireland as the ideal solution for Brexit

-With the United Kingdom set to exit the European Union on the 31st of October 2019, many companies find themselves in a predicament and may feel that they are being forced to choose a side as part of their Brexit strategy.
-With the Brexit date looming, a serious threat exists for certain business operations across European borders.
-Whilst a free trade deal is a possibility between the UK and the European Union, there is the likelihood of serious customs, VAT and tariff implications to consider.
+With the Brexit date now passed and the transition period nearly completed, the United Kingdom will cease to be a part of the single market and customs union on the 31st of December 2020.
+Many companies find themselves in a predicament and may feel that they are being forced to choose a side as part of their Brexit strategy.
+The completion of Brexit brings a serious threat for certain business operations across European borders.
+Whilst a free trade deal between the UK and the European Union is still possible it is becoming increasingly unlikely.
+No deal would result in serious customs, VAT and tariff implications to consider.
+Why not move your UK company to Ireland?

 Cross-border trade is not the only benefit of registering a company in Ireland.
 Some of the main advantages include: